Knowing when the time is right

 - Decided that the available treatments are not worth the side effects, pain and suffering.

-Hospice is a life-affirming shift in focus from trying to cure or slow the disease to comfort care that helps people live as well as they can for as long as they can.
+Hospice is a life-affirming shift in focus from trying to cure a serious medical condition to comfort care that helps people live as well as they can for as long as they can.

 Many patients and families initially wonder if they are giving up, and then often wish that they had engaged hospice sooner.
 Studies even show that earlier hospice care can help patients live a little longer and with better quality of life.

-Hospice is about FAITH and HOPE that you can make the most of every single day and spend them comfortably and in a familiar place.
+Hospice is about FAITH and HOPE that you can make the most of every single day, spending them comfortably and in a familiar place.
 Or perhaps you need to get your affairs in order or want to attend an upcoming family event?
 Maybe you simply want to share more precious time with those you love.
-Gentle Shepherd can help make all of this a very real possibility.
+Gentle Shepherd can help.

 Who pays for hospice?